-Viruses cause most types of hepatitis.
-Autoimmune hepatitis (AIH) is one exception.
-This type of liver disease occurs when your immune system attacks your liver cells.
-AIH is a chronic condition and can result in cirrhosis (scarring) of the liver and (ultimately) liver failure.
+Autoimmune hepatitis (AIH) is a chronic liver disease that occurs when your body’s immune system attacks liver cells.
+AIH can result in cirrhosis (scarring) of the liver, and even lead to liver failure.

 - a family history of AIH

 - a history of bacterial or viral infections

 - being a cisgender female, or being assigned female at birth

 Other autoimmune conditions can cause symptoms of liver disease and

 These diseases include:

 - Grave’s disease (hyperactive thyroid)

 - inflammatory bowel disease (IBD) (digestive tract inflammation)

 - rheumatoid arthritis (joint pain and inflammation)